Sources of support

 You will be seen as soon as possible, always within two weeks.
 In urgent situations you may be seen within 24 hours.
 The counselling service operates between Monday and Friday but we offer an out of hours service in the evening or on Saturday mornings if you find it difficult to attend during work hours.

 If you find yourself in an emergency situation, please call us.
 Where possible we will offer support over the phone.
-We may offer you time in clinic if this is needed and may be able to arrange to see you at home if you need help urgently and are unable to leave your house.

 If you feel you would benefit from cognitive behaviour therapy, please discuss this with your GP.
 You can also contact the British Infertility Counselling Association (BICA), or the British Association of Counselling and Psycotherapy (BACP).